Sami-Jaffri/JoystickJunction/README.md

    ```

 3. Access the web application:
-   Open your browser and navigate to `http://localhost:8000` (or the port specified in the `docker-compose.yml` file).
+   Open your browser and navigate to `http://localhost/shop/loaddata.jsp` (or the port specified in the `docker-compose.yml` file).
+This will load the database for the website.
+From there navigate to `http://localhost/shop/login.jsp`

 ### Stopping the Application